slavovthinks/ap-task/README.md

+# Test and Run solution

+1. Run unit tests using `make test`
+2. Run solution using `make run`

+# Notes:
+- Unit tests are very little I decided to skip full UTs implementation as it is a test task
+- Some of the countries show up with vaccinated population over 100%  which is impossible (ex.
+Gibraltar) This happens because we're using outdated population data

 # Task
 - From the country populations data (data/country_populations.csv) export each country population (everyone, that DON'T start with an "OWID_" prefix) for 2020.